arcanemachine/hetzner-dns-tools/README.md

                         id_only=True)
 ```

-To return all A records from all zones with a name of '@' (the root):
+To return all A records from all zones with a name of '@' (root):

 ```
 from record_get import record_get